MicroPython is developed using git for source code management, and the master repository can be found on GitHub at github.com/micropython/micropython.

-Daily snapshots of the GitHub repository are available from this server:
+Daily snapshots of the GitHub repository (not including submodules) are available from this server:

 Daily builds of the code (the stmhal/ directory) are available below.
 The hardware version of the board that you have should be written on your pyboard; eg boards with PYBv1.0 written on them should use pybv10_xxx.dfu files.